BirdeeHub/birdeevim/README.md

 It runs correctly on a fresh nixOs install with only i3, xfce.xfce4-terminal, xclip, xsel, git, and flakes enabled.
-Any terminal that supports bracketed paste will work, I just like that one's defaults.
+Any terminal that supports bracketed paste will work, I just like that one's default font.

+It also runs correctly on a manjaro system with random stuff installed including other versions of all of it's dependencies.
+Also I am not sure I even have nix package manager installed correctly on it because I can only import specific packages on the nixOS vm....

-It runs correctly with less as well but you wont be able to copy paste without a clipboard and you might want that anyway...
+It runs correctly with less as well but you wont be able to copy paste into the terminal section of nvim without bracketed paste and without a clipboard at all you cant copy paste into or out of it at all.
+Or, well, into or out of anything.

 I have not tested on wsl or mac yet, but it might work.
 It has cmake and neovim and the plugins with external portions are cross platform?

 ## To Do: